You’ll love this recipe if you enjoy these Creamy Chicken Orzo Pasta and Cauliflower Risotto with Mushrooms recipes.

 - Build the sauce and cook the orzo: Slowly pour in the 2 cups chicken broth while whisking to keep the mixture smooth.
 Whisk in the 2 ¼ cups whole milk, 1 ½ cups dried orzo, 1 cup frozen peas, 1 cup asparagus, ¼ tsp salt, and ¼ tsp coarse ground pepper.
 Bring to a gentle simmer, then reduce the heat to maintain a simmer.
 Stir occasionally and cook for 5–7 minutes, until the orzo is just al dente.
 The sauce will look thin at this stage.

 - Finish the dish: Remove the skillet from the heat.
-Gently stir in the ½ cup parmesan cheese, 1 cup flaked salmon, and 1 tbsp lemon juice.
+Gently stir in the ½ cup Parmesan cheese, 1 cup flaked salmon, and 1 tbsp lemon juice.
 Let it sit for a few minutes so the sauce thickens slightly.

 - Serve: Serve right away and add parsley or extra parmesan on top if you like.